kenzo-staelens/pg_engine/docs/source/quickstart/configuration_running.rst

 Given the fairly extensive configuration done before this point, it makes it now makes it fairly trivial to run your game from a single configuration file.

-A first step in starting the game is, just like you would with pygame is calling init of PG_Engine, it will handle the registration of all built in or otherwise provided engine parts, gameobject components and other code that may need registration as well as calling ``pygame.init()``.
+A first step in starting the game is, just like you would with pygame is calling init of PG_Engine, it will handle the registration of all built in or otherwise provided engine parts, gameobject components and other code that may need registration as well as calling :py:func:`pygame.init`.

 .. code-block:: python